adevinta/zoe/docs/advanced/avro.md

 # Using avro and the schema registry

 Zoe has good support for Avro and the schema registry.
-It makes it easy to consume avro data and display it nicely as normal json objects or as a table (`--output table`).
+It makes it easy to consume and display avro data nicely as normal json objects or as a table (`--output table`).
 It is also easy to produce Avro data from json files as an input.

 ## Consuming Avro data